idearun/techpin-bot/README.md

 http://www.dwuser.com/education/content/why-you-need-a-testing-server-and-how-to-do-it/
 ```

-Thanks to Dana Winslow for her great Article!😊
+Thanks to Dana Winslow for her great Article!

 If you want to run this code on your own server you should have a server capable of running PHP +5 code.